 2024 North Carolina Renewable Ocean Energy PROGRAM Symposium

-The 13th Annual North Carolina Renewable Ocean Energy Symposium will convene in person at the Coastal Studies Institute on April 8 and 9, 2024.
+The 14th Annual North Carolina Renewable Ocean Energy Symposium will convene in person at the Coastal Studies Institute on March 26 & 27, 2025.

-The North Carolina Renewable Ocean Energy Program (NCROEP) will be hosting the annual research symposium in person on April 8 and 9, 2024, at the Coastal Studies Institute (CSI) in Wanchese, NC.
+The North Carolina Renewable Ocean Energy Program (NCROEP) will be hosting the annual research symposium in person on March 26-27, 2025, at the Coastal Studies Institute (CSI) on the ECU Outer Banks Campus in Wanchese, NC.
 The two-day event will include keynote speakers, research presentations, a student poster contest, and workshops.

 Registration